Saturday, April 11, 2009

 "We gotta go dig up Dom."

-One of the most memorable road trips I ever partook in was back in 1998 when I, Naked Bill and Endless Dave, headed to Kansas City for three interleague baseball games between the Chicago Cubs and the Royals.
-If memory serves, it was about 150 degrees that whole weekend with matching humidity, and Endless Dave's death-van had no air-conditioner.
+Road trip!
+Ah, the call of the wild.
+Road trip!
+Hell yeah!
+A clarion call to dubious -- if not completely legal, action.
+Like the one I partook in back in 1998, when I, Naked Bill, and Endless Dave headed to Kansas City for three interleague baseball games between the Chicago Cubs and the Royals.
+If memory serves, it was about 150 degrees that whole weekend with matching humidity; and Endless Dave's death-van had no air-conditioner.
 Then, on top of the oppressive heat, about ten miles outside of Abilene, we blew a tire.
-Slapping on the spare we continued on, but unbeknownst to us, however, was the fact that the blowout had bent the tailpipe and caused it to start pumping exhaust fumes through a hole in the floor of the back of the cargo van.
+Slapping on the spare we continued on, but unbeknownst to us, however, was the fact that the blowout had bent the tailpipe and caused it to start pumping exhaust fumes through a hole in the floor of the back of the cargo van -- he typed ominously ...

-Pressing on to K.C. in that four-wheeled blast furnace, everyone's eyes soon started to burn and a few of us, our brains starved of oxygen, started tripping out.
-I was stuck in the back and my sense of smell is practically non-existent, and with the windows open, we just chalked it up to a side-effect of the extreme heat.
+Pressing on to K.C. in that four-wheeled blast furnace, everyone's eyes soon started to burn; and a few of us, our brains starved of oxygen, started tripping out.
+Now, I was stuck in the back and my sense of smell is practically non-existent, and with the windows open, we just chalked it up to a side-effect of the extreme heat.
 Thank Harry Caray for that Stuckey's where we stopped and aired out or we'd all probably be dead.
-We suffered through the whole weekend like that as we didn't discover the cause of our psychedelics until about halfway home, when someone else got stuck in the back and smelled the fumes.
+We suffered through the whole weekend like that as we didn't discover the cause of our psychedelics until about halfway home, when someone else got stuck in the back and finally smelled the fumes.

 Who or what Dom is will remain a mystery for awhile, but ignoring Phillip's protests, the group mounts up and heads for the burial site and their old, carnal stomping ground at Chata Ortegas for some margaritas and a chance to see the Donkey Lady again.
 There are a few hilarious detours along the way.
 The best is a pit-stop at the Pecos Parachute School where Phillip must proves his manhood by surviving a jump.
 Run by Truman Sparks (Marvin McIntyre), a Vietnam vet who is, shall we say, living better through chemistry, things go from bad to worse with a mix-up in the laundry, leaving those left on the ground to desperately try and communicate with the radioless plane that Phillip's parachute is nothing but a bunch of dirty socks.

 Does Philip survive?
 Do they find Dom?
 Will Waggener, wracked with regret, change his mind and get married after all?
 Will Gardener skip off to Mexico and dodge the draft?
 And will Lester ever wake up?
+Who am I to spoil the ending?

 "You're only 18 once, like you're only a virgin once."